BillyP-Bot/billybot-discord/README.md

     -   `BILLY_BACKEND_TOKEN=` Auth token for the [billybot-backend](https://github.com/BillyP-Bot/billybot-backend)
 -   Install [bun](https://bun.sh/)
 -   Set up the [billybot-backend](https://github.com/BillyP-Bot/billybot-backend) to run locally
--   Run `bun i` to install package dependencies
+-   Run `bun install` to install package dependencies
 -   Run `bun dev` to start the bot.
 Alternatively, install the [Bun for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=oven.bun-vscode) extension and press `F5` to start debugging in VS Code.
-Either way, the bot will restart automatically when a file is saved.
+The bot will restart automatically when a file is saved.